 Cell phone registration to receive ECU Alerts is voluntary.
 There is no charge from ECU for this service; however, if your cell phone plan includes a fee for receiving text messages, you agree to incur this charge by registering.

 Students, staff, faculty, parents, family members and community members may register their cell phone number to receive ECU Alert text messages.
-The Alertus application can be installed on personal computers to share ECU Alert pop-up messages (ECU credentials are required).
 See alertinfo.ecu.edu for more information.

 ECU CARES - Behavioral Concerns Team